 Performs tasks that are related to file allocation table (FAT) and NTFS file systems, such as managing reparse points, managing sparse files, or dismounting a volume.
-If it is used without parameters, Fsutil displays a list of supported subcommands.
+If it's used without parameters, fsutil displays a list of supported subcommands.

-You must be logged on as an administrator or a member of the Administrators group to use Fsutil.
-The Fsutil command is quite powerful and should be used only by advanced users who have a thorough knowledge of Windows operating systems.
+You must be logged on as an administrator or a member of the Administrators group to use fsutil.
+This command is quite powerful and should be used only by advanced users who have a thorough knowledge of Windows operating systems.

-You have to enable Windows Subsystem for Linux before you can run Fsutil.
+You must enable Windows Subsystem for Linux before you can run fsutil.
 Run the following command as Administrator in PowerShell to enable this optional feature: